informalsystems/vdd/blockchain/blockchain.md

 A blockchain is a growing list of sets of transactions, denoted by _decision_.
 If several processes in a distributed system have access to the blockchain, they can (1) provide transactions as input and (2) use the decision list to execute these transactions in order.

-TODO: Replace log by decision list

-The log itself should be implemented in a reliable way, which introduces the need for fault-tolerance and distribution.
+The _decision_ list itself should be implemented in a reliable way, which introduces the need for fault-tolerance and distribution.
 The Tendermint protocols implement the blockchain over an unreliable (Byzantine) distributed system.
-More precisely, a Tendermint system consists of many full nodes that each maintain a local copy of the (prefix of the current) log.
+More precisely, a Tendermint system consists of many full nodes that each maintain a local copy of the (prefix of the current) _decision_ list.

-In this specification, we are only concerned with the logs.
+In this specification, we are only concerned with the _decision_ lists.
 They are maintained at so-called _full nodes_, and are the result of the execution of the Tendermint consensus protocol (described in the ArXiv paper).
 The Tendermint consensus implements a loop with iterator _h_ (height).
-In each iteration, upon deciding on the transactions to be put into the log, a new log entry is created.
+In each iteration, upon deciding on the transactions to be put into the _decision_ list, a new _decision_ list entry is created.

 # Part I - Outside view